Malta Payroll and Benefits Guide

 Holidays and Leave

 Sick leave entitlement varies according to collective bargaining and Wage Regulation Orders.
-In cases where this doesn’t apply, the standard entitlement for medically certified sick leave is ten days per year.
+In cases where this doesn’t apply, the standard entitlement for medically certified sick leave is ten days per year at full salary from employers, after which social security kicks in.

 This article is for informational purposes only and not intended to convey or constitute legal or any other advice.
 It is not a substitute for advice from a qualified professional.